Numerical simulations of the formation behavior of explosively formed projectiles

 DOI:

-Explosively formed projectile (EFP) is a self-forging shape charged structure having very high penetration ability compared to conventional kinetic energy projectile.
+An explosively formed projectile (EFP) is a self-forging shape charged structure having very high penetration ability compared to conventional kinetic energy projectile.
 The penetration capability of an EFP is strongly dependent on various design parameters.
 The main parameters can be roughly divided into geometric and material parameters used in the warhead configuration.

 Downloads